cpatsonakis/js-mutual-auth-ecies/README.md

 - #### **data**: A Buffer that contains the data against which we want to verify the input MAC.
 - #### **Returns**:  A boolean value indicating whether the input MAC (`tag`) is valid (`true`) based on the input data, or not (`false`).

-The `ECEphemeralKeyAgreement` property is essentially a class that provides an interface that can be used for ECDH and ECDHE.
+The `ECEphemeralKeyAgreement` property is a class that provides an interface that can be used for ECDH and ECDHE.
 Internally, the default implementation employs the `ECDH` functionalities of JavaScript's `crypto` module.
 The following callable functions are provided:
 <br>

 >### generateEphemeralPublicKey()